NADERPRIETO/biosignalSim/README.md

 The workspaces folder contains a few examples of simulated ECG signals, each about 15 seconds long, and the parameters that were used to generate them.

 Simulink model can be used to send the waveforms to the PWM output of an STM32 microcontroller.
+Peripherals are configured in the biosignalSim.ioc file.